-19 "Excluding external factors" means that international air passenger transportation, ocean liner, ocean tramper, ocean tanker, oceangoing ship chartering services, and international air freight transportation are excluded from all items.
+20 "Excluding external factors" means that international air passenger transportation, ocean liner, ocean tramper, ocean tanker, oceangoing ship chartering services, and international air freight transportation are excluded from all items.

-All items including external factors have been increasing at a faster pace, since oceangoing ship chartering services surged in response to increased cargo movements around the world.
-Corporate services prices of all items posted a year-on-year increase of 1.4 percent in May and June.
-Disregarding the effects from the rise in the consumption tax, it was the largest year-on-year increase since July 1992 (a year-on-year increase of 1.4 percent).
+21 All items including external factors have been increasing at a faster pace, since oceangoing ship chartering services surged in response to increased cargo movements around the world.
+Corporate services prices of all items posted a year-on-year increase of 1.6 percent in July; it was the largest year-on-year increase since June 1992 (a year-on-year increase of 1.7 percent).